martinjunior/emo-gen/README.md

 ### styleGuideGenerator.place()

 Place the style-guide source in the location specified by `styleGuideGenerator.options.path.src`.
 Note that this method looks for an `index.html` file in the specified source location.
-If it finds one, the style-guide source files will not be placed; otherwise, they will be.
-When using `emo-gen`, `styleGuideGenerator.place` must be ran before `styleGuideGenerator.build`.
+If it finds one, the style-guide source files will not be placed; otherwise, they will be. `styleGuideGenerator.place` must be ran before `styleGuideGenerator.build`.

 The `place` method returns a promise.